strongbox/strongbox-docs/Repositories.md

 ## Maven 2.x/3.x

 Maven 2.x/3.x repositories are fully supported.
 We support hosted, proxy and group repositories.
+You can check [here](https://github.com/strongbox/strongbox/wiki/Integrating-build-tools-with-Strongbox) and [here](https://github.com/strongbox/strongbox-examples/tree/master/hello-strongbox-maven) for an example quick start project.

 ## Nuget

 The Nuget (v2) repository layout is currently under active development.
 We support hosted and proxy repositories.
+You can check [here](https://github.com/strongbox/strongbox-examples/tree/master/hello-strongbox-nuget) for an example quick start project.

 # Policies